isotopp/isotopp.github.io/_posts/2020-08-04-mysql-foreign-key-constraints-and-locking.md

 commit;
 {% endhighlight %}

-We have to use two distinct select statements for this, as this is a linking to be created, and the locks need to be in place before we make the change.
+As this is a linking to be created, we have to use two distinct select statements for this, and the locks need to be in place before we make the change.

 ## Self-referential structures and locks